creatormind-dev/respawn-timeout/README.md

 # Respawn Timeout

 Respawn Timeout is a Fabric mod that times out players when they die, preventing them from immediately respawning.
+Go outside and touch some grass in the meantime.

 ## Configuration